-You can use an ACL to filter incoming IPv4 or IPv6 packets.
-You can apply one IPv4 ACL, one IPv6 ACL, and one Ethernet frame header ACL at most to filter packets in the inbound direction of an interface.
+You can use an ACL to filter incoming or outgoing IPv4 or IPv6 packets.
+You can apply one IPv4 ACL, one IPv6 AL, and one Ethernet frame header ACL at most to filter packets in the same direction of an interface.